Ruins: Deliberate destruction

 Apart from acts of war, some important historic buildings have fallen victim to deliberate acts of destruction as a consequence of social, political and economic factors.
 The spoliation of public monuments in Rome was under way during the fourth century, when it was covered in protective legislation in the Theodosian Code and in new legislation of Majorian.
 The dismantling increased once popes were free of imperial restrictions.
 Marble was still being burned for agricultural lime in the Roman Campagna into the nineteenth century.

 In Europe, many religious buildings suffered as a result of the politics of the day.
 In the 16th century, the English monarch Henry VIII set about confiscating the property of monastic institutions in a campaign which became known as the Dissolution of the Monasteries.
 Many abbeys and monasteries fell into ruin when their assets, including lead roofs, were stripped.

 In the 20th century, a number of European historic buildings fell into ruin as a result of taxation policies, which required all structures with roofs to pay substantial property tax.
 The owners of these buildings, like Fetteresso Castle (now restored) and Slains Castle in Scotland, deliberately destroyed their roofs in protest at, and defiance of, the new taxes.
 Other decrees of government have had a more direct result, such as the case of Beverston Castle, in which the English parliament ordered significant destruction of the castle to prevent it being used by opposition Royalists.
 Ireland has encouraged the ruin of grand Georgian houses, seen as symbols of Britain.

 Relics of steel and wooden towers

 As a rule, towers built of steel are dismantled, when not used any more, because their construction can be either rebuilt on a new site or if the state of construction does not allow a direct reuse, the metal can be recycled economically.
-However, sometimes tower basements remain, because their removal can sometimes be expensive.
+However, sometimes tower basements remain, because their removal can be expensive.
 One example of such a basement is the basement of the former radio mast of Deutschlandsender Herzberg/Elster.

 The basements of large wooden towers such as Transmitter Ismaning may also be left behind, because removing them would be difficult.

 The contemplation of "rust belt" post-industrial ruins is in its infancy.